danielang2020/danielang2020.github.io/books/os/os.md

 > The data block, previously written to the log, would instead be written to the file system proper, avoiding the extra write; given that most I/O traffic to the disk is data, not writing data twice substantially reduces the I/O load of journaling.

 > The update consists of three blocks: inode, bitmap and data block, some file systems(e.g., Linux ext3) write data blocks(of regular files) to the disk first, before related metadata is written to disk.
+> 1. Data write: Write data to final location; wait for completion.
+> 2. Journal metadata write: Write the begin block and metadata to the log; wait for writes to complete.
+> 3. Journal commit: Write the transaction commit block(containing TxE) to the log; wait for the write to complete; the transaction(including data) is now committed.
+> 4. Checkpoint metadata: Write the contents of the metadata update to their final locations within the file system.
+> 5. Free: Later, mark the transaction free in journal superblock.
+> Finally, note that forcing the data write to complete(Step 1) before issuing writes to the journal(Step 2) is not required for correctness, as indicated in the protocol above.
+Specifically, it would be fine to concurrently issue writes to data, the transaction-begin block, and journaled metadata; the only real requirement is that Step 1 and 2 complete before the issuing of the journal commit block(Step 3).

+> By forcing the data write first, a file system can guarantee that a pointer will never point to garbage.
+Indeed, this rule of **"write the pointed-to object before the object that points to it"** is at the core of crash consistency, and is exploited even further by other crash consistency schemes.